yonatankarp/rabbit-hole/README.md

 }
 ```

-If you prefer, you can generate the beans yourself using the following code:
+You can generate also the beans yourself like this:
 ```java
 @Configuration
 public class DemoConfig {